lpantano/seqcluster/README.rst

 .. _bcbio-nextgen: https://bcbio-nextgen.readthedocs.org/en/latest/

+An example of how to run with bcbio is here: http://seqcluster.readthedocs.org/example_pipeline.html#mirqc-data

-Complete tutorial is here: http://seqcluster.readthedocs.org/getting_started.html#clustering-of-small-rna-sequences
+In case you want to use seqcluster alone, a complete tutorial is here: http://seqcluster.readthedocs.org/getting_started.html#clustering-of-small-rna-sequences

-report
+Report
 ---------

 Seqcluster creates html report that looks like `this`_.
 That is a table of all cluster detected, and you